-At the start of every year, there’s a surge of interest in joining the fitness world.
+As summer rapidly approaches, there’s often a surge of interest in joining the fitness world.
 And while it’s not easy to find a place that caters to all experience or ability levels, we think these gyms and fitness clubs in Vancouver do a pretty fantastic job.
-After all, fitness is for everyone – and it’s about more than just working out your body.
+After all, fitness and wellness are for everyone – and it’s about more than just working out your body.

 Barry’s Vancouver